A Very Efficient Korea Itinerary for 7 Days

 Quick Korea Travel Guide

-• Getting in: Assuming you’re flying into Incheon, expect it to take around an hour to get to where you’re staying in Seoul.
-DON’T spend a ton of money on a taxi!
+- Getting in: Assuming you’re flying into Incheon, expect it to take around an hour to get to where you’re staying in Seoul.
+Do NOT spend a ton of money on a taxi!
 The subway is very user-friendly and easy to use.
 If you do need a private transfer, just book ahead.

-• Where to Book Activities: I always like checking Klook or Trazy for the best deals on anything related to tours and day trips in Korea.
+- Where to Book Activities: I always like checking Klook, Trip, or Trazy for the best deals on anything related to tours and day trips in Korea.

-• Getting Around: All major cities have some sort of subway system and there’s a pretty robust bus system all around the country even in more rural areas.
-Download KakaoMap for the most up to date information.
-In between cities, you can take the train or bus.
-For trains, I always use Let’s Korail to buy tickets ahead of time as they can sell out.
-For buses, I usually just show up to the terminal and buy tickets, but my friend told me you could use TxBusKobus, or Bustago to order online.
+- Getting Around: All major cities have some sort of subway system and there’s a pretty robust bus system all around the country even in more rural areas.
+I find KakaoMap has the most up to date information!
+In between cities, I use either the train or the bus depending on time and money.
+Trains tend to sell out, so use Let’s Korail to book ahead.
+I’ve always just bought my bus tickets at the terminal but if you’re worried, use Bustago.

 For more in-depth planning: Read these 50 South Korea travel tips as well as this trip planner guide for the random logistics!